 - Strong verbal and written communication skills; and,

 - Creative problem solver.

-Submit resume, cover letter detailing areas of interest, and a writing sample of up to two pages to Alorie Clark, Arts Education Coordinator at [email protected].
+Submit resume, cover letter detailing areas of interest, and a writing sample of up to two pages to Alorie Clark, Arts Learning Coordinator at [email protected].